 Welcome to TALK AMONGST YOURSELVES!
-Our daily Open Forum (10 AM Eastern) or Graveyard Shift (9 PM Eastern), posted from Mondays to Fridays, are both excellent places to start and meet fellow members, so don’t be afraid to jump in!
+Our daily Open Forum (10 AM Eastern), posted from Mondays to Fridays, is an excellent place to start and meet fellow members, so don’t be afraid to jump in!
 Forum moderators typically have topics to spark discussion, but you aren’t limited to that.
 Feel free to just stop in and say hello!

 If you’d like to write an article or start a discussion of your own, check out the guide below.